 The Spirit of the Lord GOD is upon me, because the LORD has anointed me to bring good tidings to the afflicted; he has sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound; Is.
 61:1

-The lame were walking, the blind had their sight restored.
-The prophecy was fulfilled, and the priests were indignant!
-They were shocked that a good man would let such praise be applied to himself.
+The lame were walking, and the blind had their sight restored.
+Prophecy fulfilled, and the priests were indignant!
+They were shocked that a good man would allow such praise to be applied to Himself.
 After all, that kind of praise is meant only for God.
-So, foolishly they rejected Him, refusing to acknowledge Him as their Messiah.
-He walked out of the temple and spent the night in Bethany (about 2 miles from Jerusalem).
+So, foolishly, they rejected Him, refusing to acknowledge Him as their Messiah.
+He walked out of the temple and spent the night in Bethany, about 2 miles from Jerusalem.

 There is a little strangeness in His quote.
 Messiah answers by quoting the Septuagint (LLX) version of Ps 8:2 where the Hebrew “ordained strength” is translated as “perfect praise” or “restored praise.”

-1 O LORD our Lord, how excellent is thy name in all the earth! who hast set thy glory above the heavens.
 2 Out of the mouth of babes and sucklings hast thou ordained strength because of thine enemies, that thou mightest still the enemy and the avenger.
-Ps 8:1-2 KJV
+Ps 8:2 KJV

-He is making known through the fulfillment of this Scripture that the children understand more of what is going on than they, the priests, do.
+Our Messiah was making known through the fulfillment of this Scripture that the children understand more of what is going on than the priests do.
 The priests had no intention of restoring the praise in the temple.
 The children were the ones restoring, mending, creating, or strengthening praise.
 All this implies that the priests do not understand this praise.
 They had lost the praise.
 How sad to have spent your life in the service of the temple and then to have missed what it all represented.

 When Messiah returns, will some be as blind as those who could not see?